simplify-framework/intrusion/README.md

 var nodeFirewall = new Firewall({
     allowDomainsOrHostIPs: [/* a whitelist of domains or IPs that is allowed to access from your code */],
     allowSHA256OfCodeModules: [ /* a whitelist of SHA-256('code') that will be embeded by using module._complie() */],
-    blockedValues: [ /* the blacklist of SHA-256('code'), domains or IPs you want to BLOCK them from your code */] }, 'YourApp/Firewall' /* your custom CloudWatch NameSpace */)
+    blockedHashOrHostValues: [ /* the blacklist of SHA-256('code'), domains or IPs you want to BLOCK them from your code */] }, 'YourApp/Firewall' /* your custom CloudWatch NameSpace */)
 ```